It’s time to learn the Rules for 8-Ball Pool.

 If the 8-ball is pocketed on the break, the breaker can either re-spot the 8-ball and continue play, or re-rack and break again.

-If the cue ball is pocketed on the break, the opponent can choose to re-spot the cue ball behind the head string, or re-break the balls.
+If just the cue ball is pocketed on the break, the opponent can choose to take the cue ball in hand behind the head string, or re-break the balls.

 During the Game